alexpira/ruxy/README.md

 This documentation, like the application itself, is still under development and for now you won't get all the details here, but the two values you always need to specify are **bind** and **remote** which are, respectively, the bind address for the listening socket and the url of the proxied application.

+Exceptions to the default configurations are specified via *rules*, *actions* and *filters*.
+Actions represent behavior flags for a single request, while filters are used to match a request.
+Rules are made of composition of filters and actions.

 ### Configuration samples

 Minimal configuration: